EdisonTT/learn-k8s-windows11/README.md

-Absolutely!
-Here’s your updated and beautifully formatted `README.md` with a note of acknowledgment to ChatGPT at the end:

----

 # Learn Kubernetes on Windows 11

 🚀 This repository helps you set up and learn **Kubernetes (K8s)** on a **Windows 11** system.
 It’s perfect for beginners and developers who want a solid local Kubernetes environment using **Docker Desktop**, **WSL 2**, and related tools.